SMVDGroup/SCORCH/README.md

 -U nphs
 ```

-SMILES ligands need no preprocessing.For pre-docked `.pdbqt` ligands, we recommend only scoring docking results in `.pdbqt` format (ideally from AutoDock or GWOVina).
+SMILES ligands need no preprocessing.
+For pre-docked `.pdbqt` ligands, we recommend only scoring docking results in `.pdbqt` format (ideally from AutoDock or GWOVina).
 Scoring results from other docking software might be possible if converted to `.pdbqt`.

 # Usage

-To use the scoring function on both Linux and Mac OS, the conda environment needs to be activated first:
+**To use the scoring function on both Linux and Mac OS, the conda environment needs to be activated first:**

 ```bash
 conda activate scorch